ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 </details>
 <br>

-It's overkill for our needs...the purpose is just to demonstrate.
-But it is certainly very DRY!
+This is perhaps a bit overkill...the purpose is just to demonstrate.
+But make sure you have text on your button and in your input placeholder and page title.
+And make sure that when you click the button, it tries to `POST` to `/items`.

 ---